 Calling a Family Law Attorney to Address Breastfeeding Concerns

 These types of cases sometimes necessitate professional opinions and expert testimonies from pediatricians, as well as a divorce attorney who understands the intricacy of breastfeeding issues.
-For help with your custody case, call the Law Offices of Molly B. Kenny at 425-460-0550.
+For help with your custody case, call our family law office in Bellevue at 425-460-0550.